 Together with Baumschlager Eberle Architekten, Chaix & Morel et Associés, Ateliers 2/3/4/, Mars Architectes, Maud Caubet Architectes and Moreau Kusunoki, Snøhetta has been part of the team behind Les Lumières Pleyel, a large-scale and mixed-use development project situated in the Pleyel district of St. Denis, France.
 The architectural team is represented by Sogelym Dixence and the project is a part of the extensive Grand Paris development project which comprises a total of 51 different projects that will transform the Parisian region in the years to come.

 Les Lumières Pleyel is one of the largest projects of the Grand Paris initiative and the project is expected to be completed between 2023 and 2028.
-Snøhetta has been a lead architect and landscape architect on the project and has designed a 14,000m2 park area, which is located at the heart of Les Lumières Pleyel.
+Snøhetta has been lead architect and landscape architect on the project and has designed a 14,000m2 park area located at the heart of Les Lumières Pleyel.
 Snøhetta has also designed two high-rises, the L8 and R3 buildings, and has developed a visual identity for Les Lumières Pleyel.

 Les Lumières Pleyel is situated between the Stade de France and the docks of Saint-Ouen in the Parisian suburbs.
-The area runs along the existing railroad of and will be strategically placed next to the largest station of the Grand Paris Express metro, Saint-Denis Pleyel.
-Hence, Les Lumières Pleyel will become an important crossroad for commuters and residents, and will transform the current industrial area and increase the future attractiveness of St. Denis.
+The area runs along the existing railroad and will be strategically placed next to the largest station of the Grand Paris Express metro, Saint-Denis Pleyel.
+Hence, Les Lumières Pleyel will become an essential crossroad for commuters and residents, transforming the current industrial area and increasing the future attractiveness of St. Denis.

 The L18 building houses la Maison du Parc and serves as an entry point to Les Lumières Pleyel.
 It is an information hub and a ticket sales spot for the cultural and sporting activities offered on the site.
 On ground level, la Maison du Parc has a transparent façade which is open to the public.
 On the upper levels, the façade is clad with wood, perforated and interrupted by terraces and whitened concrete blocks supporting the vegetation from the suspended gardens.